Willow Verkerk

 My areas of specialization are continental philosophy, the history of philosophy, feminist philosophy, philosophy and literature, the philosophy of sex and gender, and social and political philosophy.
 I am also interested in ethics and anti-racist philosophy.

-I am currently a postdoctoral researcher with the Gendered Mimesis project at KU Leuven (http://www.homomimeticus.eu/gendered-mimesis-c1/).
+I recently completed a postdoctoral research position with the Gendered Mimesis project at KU Leuven (http://www.homomimeticus.eu/gendered-mimesis-c1/).
 The Gendered Mimesis Project reframes dominant accounts of the subject of Enlightenment with the emerging and relational accounts of subjectivity offered by Adriana Cavarero (inclination), Judith Butler (performativity), and Catherine Malabou (plasticity).
-By drawing on a Nietzschean legacy in critical theory, I create a dialogue between this legacy and contemporary continental feminist philosophers working with recent notions of gendered mimesis.
-The result will be a manuscript provisionally titled Gendered Being: Ontology and Mimesis in the Post-Enlightenment Subject, and a series of related articles.
+By drawing on a Nietzschean legacy in critical theory, I created a dialogue between this legacy and contemporary continental feminist philosophers working with recent notions of gendered mimesis.
+This research conducted between March 2021 and January 2024 resulted in a workshop, two conferences, a co-edited special issue of the journal Critical Horizons, two academic articles, a book chapter, and a forthcoming open access monograph.
+Currently I am working on my second book under contract with Cambridge University Press, provisionally titled Nietzsche and Women.

 Publications keyboard_arrow_down